addexdi/alx-low_level_programming/0x05-pointers_arrays_strings/README.md

-This is for pointers, arrays and string constant projects
+This directory is about pointers and arrays.